AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/evidence.md

 :::

-The believers assert that the murders stopped by the time Rizal left London, suggesting an overlap that fuels the speculations in this conspiracy.
+The believers emphasize that the murders stopped by the time Rizal left London, suggesting an overlap that fuels the speculations in this conspiracy.

 ## Medicinal Knowledge of Rizal

-People believes that Jack the Ripper must have had some medical training, evident by how he mutilate his victims.
+People believe that Jack the Ripper must have had some medical training, evident by how he mutilate his victims.
 At the same time, Jose Rizal was knowledgable of medical practices because he was a doctor.

 ::: info Noted Here